“I'm notorious for forgetting birthdays.”

 Your sister emailed to remind you of your mother's birthday because you usually forget.
 You're explaining to your friend why your sister emailed you.
-You want to joke about your forgetfulness.
-You say:
+You say this to make a joke about your forgetfulness.

 I'm notorious for forgetting birthdays.